nlpub/babelnet-extract/README.md

 Building
 --------

-A couple of preliminary steps need to be done before building this application with Maven.
-Firsly, it is necessary to download and unpack the [BabelNet-API-3.7.zip](http://babelnet.org/data/3.7/BabelNet-API-3.7.zip) archive.
+A couple of preliminary steps needs to be done before building this application with Maven.
+Firstly, it is necessary to download and unpack the [BabelNet-API-3.7.zip](http://babelnet.org/data/3.7/BabelNet-API-3.7.zip) archive.
 Other versions than 3.7 might also work.
 Secondly, two dependencies, `jltutils` and `babelnet-api`, need to be installed to the local Maven repository as follows.

 ```bash
 mvn install:install-file -Dfile=lib/jltutils-2.2.jar -DgroupId=it.uniroma1.lcl.jlt -DartifactId=jltutils -Dversion=2.2 -Dpackaging=jar